pminasandra/tracktorlive/Cassettes.md

 # Plotting cassettes

-## 📈 Automatically generate plots at the end of a video file:
+## 📈 Automatically generate and update plots:

+### Automtaically generate a plot at the end of a video file

 This cassette displays and saves a plot when we reach the end of the video file we are analysing.
 In this example, we compute the individual speed (pixels/second) every five frames.

 ```
 # Shared buffer
 all_speeds = []